 The Bank's corporate lending is often secured by fixed and floating charges on the assets of borrowers.
 However, unless the asset is impaired, the only collateral which is valued on a continuous basis are Cash and Bonds.
-The value of this collateral held by the Bank, including collateral held against inter-group positions for large exposure purposes, was USD 5,238.3m (2014: USD 6,178.1m).
-This collateral is held against loans and advances to banks and customers (USD: 4,754.4m (2014: 5,871.9m) and derivative assets (USD 724.6m (2014: 306.2m)).
+The value of this collateral held by the Bank, including collateral held against inter-group positions for large exposure purposes, was USD 3,100.0m (2015: USD 5,238.3m).
+This collateral is held against loans and advances to banks and customers (USD: 2,768.6m (2015: 4,754.4m) and derivative assets (USD 337.2 (2015: 724.6m)).

-Estimates of the fair value of the collateral held is made when a loan is individually assessed for impairment.
+Estimates of the fair value of the collateral held are made when a loan is individually assessed for impairment.
 Collateral takes various forms and the value of this security will vary over time and is dependant on the types of asset and the jurisdiction of the borrowers as well as the ability to dispose of the collateral.